-To improve, advance, expand and prioritize early childhood care and education in Ethiopia by supporting existing schools, creating new programs, partnering with institutions and implementing a Pk-16 approach in the education system.
+To improve, advance, expand and prioritize early childhood care and education in rural Ethiopia by supporting existing schools, creating new programs, partnering with institutions and implementing a Pk-16 approach in the education system.

 To provide children with a comprehensive early childhood care and education programs that enables them to become welders of their own destiny.